Jumping straight in – what’s your key role and responsibilities?

 Studio / Production Manager

-Gareth is in charge of the day-to-day running of the studio, our creative production, and our print outputs.
+Gareth is in charge of the day-to-day running of the studio, our creative production, and our technical support.
 Gareth is also a key point of contact for clients when it comes to project management.

 Marc is our senior database developer and all-things-web expert, who works alongside brands to deliver highly-functional and highly-effective technical specifications for their web and database needs.